PranabJain/FALCONX-QA-INTERN/README.md

 How to run assignment:-
 1) Upload the file "FALCON_V3" to jupiter notebook.
-2) Restart and Run all Cells(Although you can directly view the results).
+2) Click on Kernel->Restart and Run all Cells(Although you can directly view the results).

 Considerations kept while making assignment:-
 1)	I was not clear with inherent meaning of side(buy/sell) so I created an additional logic:-